rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 ## 1.23.31 Other title information beginning with prepositions, conjunctions, etc.

 <a name="1.23.31.1">1.23.31.1</a> **General rule**.
-Transcribe other title information that appears following the [Title proper](/DCRMR/title/Title-proper/) as other title information, even if it begins with a preposition, conjunction, prepositional phrase, etc.
+Transcribe other title information that appears following the [Title proper](/DCRMR/title/Title-proper/) as other title information, even if it begins with a preposition, conjunction, etc.

 >Example:
 >Title proper: <CITE>The English Parliament represented in a vision</CITE>